24-Year-Old Man Arrested In Connection With Jupiter Triple Homicide

 While police officials were searching the wounded man for identification, they uncovered a “black glove, a loaded magazine for a.40 caliber glock handgun, and a single stray ‘Perfecta’.40 caliber bullet” in the pockets of his shorts.

-Vasata was transported to St. Mary’s Hospital, where deputies were able to speak with Vasata in the emergency room before undergoing surgery, regarding the triple homicide case.
-It was alleged that he said: “Here I am, looking at Heaven.
+Vasata was transported to St. Mary’s Hospital, where deputies were able to speak with Vasata in the emergency room before undergoing surgery regarding the triple homicide case.

+It was alleged that he said, “Here I am, looking at Heaven.
 I just killed 3 people and I’m looking at Heaven.”
-However, he later he denied making that statement.

-After an investigation, it was uncovered that Charles Vorpagel and three of his friends were in the backyard of his home on Mohawk Street, having a party on Super Bowl Sunday next to a fire pit when several people appeared wearing masks and began shooting.
+After an investigation, it was uncovered that Charles Vorpagel and three of his friends were in the backyard of his home on Mohawk Street, having a party on Super Bowl Sunday next to a fire pit, when several people appeared wearing masks and began shooting.

 The Super Bowl Sunday party host reportedly jumped a fence and ran to a neighbor’s house for help.
 His friends were shot to death.

-Vorpagel later told police that Vasata had to among the masked men who were involved in the shooting.
+Vorpagel later told police that Vasata had to be among the masked men who were involved in the shooting.

 Vasata was arrested in connection with the Jupiter triple homicide, facing “three counts of first-degree murder with a firearm, one count of attempted first degree murder with a firearm and one count of a felon possession of a firearm or ammunition.”